acacereswright/acacereswright.github.io/projects.markdown

 ### Text Chat Application

 As part of my networking course, I had to develop a simple text chat application involving implementing several important network functions on both the server and client side over TCP connections.
 Important functions included IP address identification, viewing a list of logged in clients, and blocking and unblocking other clients.
-Along with this, it supported message passing between clients, and messages to logged out clients would be stored and delivered upon next login.
+Along with this, it supported sending and receiving between clients, and messages to logged out clients would be stored and delivered upon next login.

 ### Internet Packet Transmission Protocol Simulator

 As part of my networking course, I had to implement several different packet transmission protocol protocols such as selective repeat and go-back-n protocol.
 This project involved ensuring accuracy in delivering packets, both in terms of order and contents.
 This involved having a deep understanding of the relevant network protocols as well as how to utilize checksums.
+Once implemented, I analyzed performance via tests and summarized my findings via a report.

 ### Lossy Image Compression